coin 40

 CasinosAnalyzer Profile

 We publish casino ratings based on a fixed scoring model with clearly defined inputs and weighting.
-Each casino's score is powered by hard data and real player feedback across four equal categories: business quality, partnership quality, user reviews, and bonus verification.
-By weighting each component equally, we ensure every rating is balanced, transparent, and fair, helping you make confident choices about where to play.
+Each casino's score is calculated from hard data and real player feedback across four categories: expert evaluation, regional fit, user reviews, and bonus quality.
+Every rating is then adjusted by a confidence multiplier that reflects how much verified data supports the score.
+The result is a transparent, data-driven system where no casino can buy or manipulate its position.

 Understanding Our Rating Scale

-We use a 70–100% scale because it communicates quality differences more precisely.
+We use an absolute 0–100% scale.
+Each casino receives a percentage based only on its own data and results.
+Scores are not adjusted to fit the rest of the list.
 All casinos on our platform meet baseline quality standards, so if you see it here, it's already been vetted.

 Rating % Label What It Means